Responding to gendered violence

 Beyond the first response health services and emotional support that we offer, survivors may need to access other critical services.
 We have local referral pathways in place so we can refer survivors to trauma counselling, legal or economic assistance, shelters, child protection, and other forms of specialist support.

 Every client’s experience is unique.
-While MSI providers listen empathically to survivors and provide first response medical care and emotional support, some need further help.
+While MSI providers listen empathetically to survivors and provide first-response medical care and emotional support, some clients need further help.
 They may need specialist gender-based violence counselling, a lawyer, help with their financial situation, or a shelter where they can stay to escape violence.

 We identify and map local services and develop partnerships with local organisations and specialists in the areas where we work.
-That means when a client wants further support, we’re able to let them know what local services are available and can connect them.
+When a client wants further support, we’re able to let them know what local services are available and can connect them.

 These local organisations also refer survivors to MSI when they need sexual and reproductive healthcare.
 For example, the Katswe Sisterhood is a youth movement supporting survivors of gender-based violence in Zimbabwe, and they refer survivors to MSI.
 They offer pre-paid vouchers for them to access our services like HIV testing and contraception.